Pitsea: History

 Further major development of Pitsea did not take place until the 1960s, when the new town redevelopment of Basildon took shape.
 Pitsea market was moved from its original location in Station Lane in 1969 to Howards Field, to make way for the construction of South Mayne.
-Pitsea was cut in half in the 1970s by the construction of the new A13 flyover (opened 1973), with Pitsea Mount separated from the rest of the town.
-In 1976, Pitsea's new town centre was opened along Northlands Pavement (previously Northlands Drive), with Sainsbury's being the anchor store along with a new office block called Pembroke House; it was quickly followed by the new Pitsea swimming pool (demolished 2013).
-In 1978, Tesco opened what was at the time the largest supermarket in Europe and would eventually become the first Tesco Extra store in 1997.
+The A13 flyover, completed in 1973, separates Pitsea Mount and the railway station from the rest of Pitsea.
+In 1976, Pitsea's expanded town centre was opened along Northlands Pavement (previously Northlands Drive), immediately north of the 1920s town centre.
+Sainsbury's was the anchor store, along with a new office block called Pembroke House; it was quickly followed by the new Pitsea swimming pool (demolished 2013).
+In 1978, Tesco opened what was at the time the largest supermarket in Europe, and would eventually become the first Tesco Extra store in 1997.
 Also, in 1978, Pitsea Market moved for a second time; it relocated behind the Railway Hotel and in front of the Sainsbury's supermarket (the second market place became a car park).

 In 1981, the Pitsea Centre opened - a leisure centre and library opposite the former pool.
 A new leisure centre at Eversley opened in 1987.
 1995 saw the opening of the Old Market Retail park on the second market place; part of this was destroyed by fire in 2006, to be rebuilt again in 2007.
 Sainsbury's supermarket moved outwards to Nethermayne, on the former sports ground of Carrera's cigarette factory.